-If you need help increasing your lead flow or would like to talk to Travis about your marketing efforts, fill out the form or schedule a time to chat with Travis directly.
-To schedule a call with Travis, click here.
+If you need help increasing your lead flow or would like to talk to Michael about your marketing efforts, fill out the form or schedule a time to chat with Michael directly.
+To schedule a call with Michael, click here.

 How to Intelligently Keyword Your Legal Content

 19 out of 20 people use search engines when looking for legal advice.
 So when your law firm ranks high in the search engines, you don’t need to find clients – they’ll find you.

 The issue, however, is that ranking your site at the top of the search engines is not necessarily easy.
 There are many law firms out there is trying to rank their sites above yours, and this competition makes things tough.